TimUnderhay/xsoar-incident-creator/README.md

 Run `npm run ng -- build` to build the project in development mode (yes, there is a space between '--' and 'build').
 The build artifacts will be stored in the `dist/` subdirectory.
 Add the `--prod` flag for a production build.

+## Running in Docker

+This is also distributed as a Docker image.

+### Create a container

+`docker create -p 4002:4002 --name demisto-incident-importer demisto-incident-importer:latest`

+### Start the conatiner:

+`docker start demisto-incident-importer`

+### Stop the container:

+`docker stop demisto-incident-importer`

+### Run a temporary container:

+`docker run -p 4002:4002 -ti --rm demisto-incident-importer:latest`

 ## Connecting to the Application

 Browse to https://yourserver:4002 in your favourite web browser to launch the application.